S-ayanide/S-ayanide/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=S-ayanide" alt="devded" /></p>

-I'm a senior year student at KIIT University, Bhubaneswar.
-I love connecting with new people and I adore the ones who share a vision to impact the world in a positive way.
+Sayan currently works at ChaosNative as a Software Engineer and contributor to Litmus, the CNCF project, a complete framework to implement chaos engineering within a Cloud-Native ecosystem.
+He helps design, architect, and execute Litmus Web with precision.
+He is passionate about development and curious about breaking stuff with the practice of Chaos Engineering.

+Sayan is an active speaker and a Litmus tutor in the CNCF community, helping users get onboarded and debug problems pertaining to Litmus.
+In Chaos Engineering, he focuses on Operations and Resilience management.
 You can find me usually sipping up a coffee or probably reading a novel.
 I love to write beautiful lines of code, try out new things, and travel.

 <br/>